j-caleb/embeddings/README.md

 Term-based Reflective Random Indexing (TRRI) - This is similar to DRRI, but the order is different.
 Here you begin with using random projection on the term vectors.

 Metadata Reflective Random Indexing (MRRI) - This implementation highlights the flexibility of Random Indexing.
-Here I build associations between terms in an abstract and document labels.
+This enables you to associate two different sets of data.
+For example, you could associate text and document labels or outgoing citations with the document labels.